MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/xamarin-device-manager.md

 ![Location of menu item for filing a bug report](xamarin-device-manager-images/win/35-bug-report.png)

 # [Visual Studio for Mac](#tab/vsmac)

-Currently, there are no known problems/workarounds for the Xamarin Android Device Manager on Visual Studio for Mac.

-### Generating a Bug Report

-If you find a problem,
-please file a bug report by clicking **Help > Generate Bug Report**:
+If you find a problem with the Xamarin Android Device Manager that cannot be resolved using the above troubleshooting tips, please file a bug report by clicking **Help > Generate Bug Report**:

 ![Location of menu item for filing a bug report](xamarin-device-manager-images/mac/35-bug-report.png)